Protecting an unknown qubit state by weak measurement: Introduction

 The most general quantum operation on a quantum state is given by a Completely Positive Trace-preserving map or CPT for short \cite{kruas}.
 Such a map or quantum channel is defined by its Kraus representation as

 \be \rho\lo {\cal E}(\rho)=\sum_i A_i \rho A_i^\dagger, \ee where the Kraus operators $A_i$ can be interpreted as probabilistic operators which change the input state $\rho$ to the state $\rho_i=\frac{1}{Tr(A_i\rho A_i^\dagger)} A_i\rho A_i^\dagger$ with probability $p_i=Tr(A_i\rho A_i^\dagger)$.
-Mathematically these are the only operations which preserve all the properties of a quantum state and include non-unitary dynamics and measurement.
+Mathematically these are the only operations which preserve all the properties of a quantum state and include non-unitary dynamics and measurements.
 Among the quantum channels, the most important ones are qubit channels, i.e. those which act on qubit states.
 The reason for this preference is clear enough since qubit states are the most common and the most studied candidates for storing and manipulating quantum information \cite{kruas}.
 From a theoretical point of view, their importance derives from their simplicity of structure and their complete classification \cite{Mbeth1}. \\

 A qubit state passing through a channel necessarily loses its fidelity with the input state and to make quantum information processing practical, various kinds of error correction methods have been developed to retrieve the original state by measuring the error syndrome and then making necessary corrections \cite{error1, error2}.
 In other schemes, it has been tried to find de-coherence free subspaces of channels and encode information in these subspaces \cite{lidar}.
-Here we are more concerned with a rather mathematical problem, which is more in line with previous works like the one reported in \cite{quasi inversion} or those reported in \cite{storing, wang, katz}.
-In \cite{quasi inversion} one tries to find a channel which when appended to the original channel, increases the average input-output fidelity and in \cite{storing, wang, katz}, one tries to see if entanglement of a state can be protected against noise of a particular channel by appropriate pre-and post- weak measurements \cite{Aharonov}.
-In particular in \cite{kim, sun2} and \cite{yune}, this method has been used to protect entanglement and quantum discord of two qubit systems when one pair of qubits is passing through an amplitude damping channel.
-In \cite{xiao} and \cite{behzadi}, it has been proved that the effects of amplitude damping de-coherence on two-qutrit entanglement and quantum discord can be suppressed remarkably by a weak measurement and a quantum measurement reversal.\\
+In \cite{quasi inversion, quasiD} one tries to find a channel which when appended to the original channel, increases the average input-output fidelity.\\